VII. Unexpected Galactic Redshifts

 cosmological interpretation of the red-shifts of

-the quasi-stellar objects, in the sense that this
+the quasi-stellar objects, in the sense that

-interpretation is taken as axiomatic.
-Conclusions
+this interpretation is taken as axiomatic.

-following from it are accepted, essentially
+Conclusions following from it are accepted,

-whatever they may be, because a non-cosmological
+essentially whatever they may be, because a

-The difficulties of the problem, both
+of the problem, both observational and

-observational and theoretical, lie in deciding
+theoretical, lie in deciding between the

-between the cosmological and the 'local'
+cosmological and the 'local' interpretation, not

-interpretation, not in seeing the implications of
+in seeing the implications of either one of them

-either one of them by itself.
-Throughout our work
+by itself.
+Throughout our work on this subject,

 & Burbidge (1966).
 Nature 212, 1334 [emphasis